 Your shares will be voted as you indicate on your proxy card.
-If you sign your proxy but you do not indicate your voting preferences, and with respect to any other matter that properly comes before the meeting, the individuals named on the proxy card will vote your shares FOR each of the director nominees and the matters submitted at the meeting, or if no recommendation is given, in their own discretion.
+If you sign your proxy but you do not indicate your voting preferences, and with respect to any other matter that properly comes before the meeting, the individuals named on the proxy card will vote your shares in accordance with the recommendations of the Board, or if no recommendation is given, in their own discretion.